130+ Hobbies to List on a Resume (Examples & Guide)

 Now that you know the best hobbies and interests to put on a resume and how to display them, here are some tips for making them shine.

-• Keep it concise: Your hobbies should not overshadow your professional experience and skills.
-A brief, well-curated list of hobbies can enhance your resume without taking up too much space.
+- Keep it concise: Your hobbies should not overshadow your professional experience and skills.
+A brief, well-curated list of hobbies can enhance your resume without exceeding the ideal resume length.

 While hobbies can enhance your resume by providing a more complete picture of who you are, some hobbies might be less beneficial or even potentially harmful to include.
 For example: